Dilston Castle

-Dilston Castle is an unglazed 15th-century uninhabited tower house (and inactive Catholic chapel built for one family's services) at Dilston in the parish of Corbridge, Northumberland, England.
-Both are scheduled monuments and Grade I listed buildings giving them recognition for historic and architectural value as well protection from demolition.
+Dilston Castle is a ruined tower house at Dilston in the parish of Corbridge, Northumberland, England.
+Both the tower and its attendant private chapel are scheduled monuments and Grade I listed buildings.

 The three-storey tower was built by Sir William Claxton on the site of an earlier pele tower in the 15th century.

 The Radclyffe family

 In 1621 the castle was acquired by the Radclyffe family as a result of the marriage of Edward Radclyffe to the Claxton heiress.
-The Catholic Radclyffes built a private chapel adjacent in 1616 which stands; it also has ancient monument and listed building status.
+The Catholic Radclyffes built the adjacent private chapel in 1616.
 Four of the Radcliffe children including Margaret Radcliffe were abroad in a convent.

 In 1622 Sir Francis Radclyffe incorporated the tower house into a new manor house, which was to become known as Dilston Hall.

 A later owner, Francis Radclyffe, 1st Earl of Derwentwater was a Royalist during the Civil War and his estates were sequestrated by the Commonwealth.
 The property was reverted to the family at the 1660 Restoration.
-The 3rd Earl, as son of Lady Mary Tudor an acknowledged child of Charles II began in 1709 ambitious works to replace the old house with a substantial mansion.
-The new mansion was never completed.
-He, James Radclyffe, took part in the Jacobite rising of 1715 named after the deposed King James II who was dubbed a "papish prince" in an era of renewed rivalry with the French colonial empire and Spanish Empire.
+The 3rd Earl, James Radclyffe, was the son of Lady Mary Tudor and as such an illegitimate grandchild of Charles II.
+In 1709 he began ambitious works to replace the old house with a substantial mansion.
+The new mansion was never completed because he took part in the Jacobite rising of 1715 in support of James Francis Edward Stuart, the so-called 'Old Pretender'.
 He was convicted of treason and executed in 1716.
 The ghost of his wife is reputed to haunt the castle.

-His brother Charles Radclyffe, also involved in violent claim to the (per the legal settlements of 1685 and 1686) British Protestant crown, escaped to France, but was (like his brother) attainted of high treason.
-He returned to support the later 1745 uprising, was captured - and executed in 1746 under the sentence imposed 30 years before.
+His brother Charles Radclyffe, also involved the Jacobite rebellions, escaped to France, but was similarly attainted of high treason.
+He returned to support the later 1745 uprising, was captured, and was executed in 1746 under the sentence imposed 30 years before.